 - Emotional and psychological wellbeing

 - Managing side effects of treatment

 The programme is open 24/7 so you can access it any time that suits you.
 During office hours, Breast Cancer Now staff are around ‘virtually’ on the programme to offer support and answer any questions you may have.

 People who are currently using the programme have told us:

 It’s definitely a lifeline for information and a ‘community’ feeling for secondary breast cancer patients when so little else exists

 I found it reassuring to hear so many of the questions that have been going around in my head asked out loud, and to get clear, straightforward answers

 It’s reassuring to know we’re not alone in our feelings, fears and worries.
 It’s also good knowing we can ask for help or advice on this forum

-Separate to the online programme, we are also running regular virtual group meetings open to anybody living with secondary breast cancer across the UK.
+As well as our online programme, we are also running regular virtual group meetings open to anybody living with secondary breast cancer across the UK.